Suggested Questions to Ask a Regional Center

 What percentage of the total capital stack is comprised of EB-5 money?

 Investors tend to prefer projects where the project developer is making a sizable contribution in the form of equity and/or additional financing.
-Therefore, if the capital stack only consists of EB-5 capital, investors may be weary of the deal.
+Therefore, if the capital stack only consists of EB-5 capital, investors may be wary of the deal.

 How credible is the business plan?